Monday Registration, Reception, and Welcome

 Wednesday: 25/50 Worship

-Continuing a long tradition, UUMA Colleagues will gather Wednesday morning in celebration of Ministry.
-This year’s speakers, representing ministers ordained in 1966 and 1991, will be the Reverends Joseph Bassett (50-year class) and Joel Miller (25-year class).
+Continuing a long tradition, UUMA Colleagues will gather on Wednesday morning in celebration of Ministry.
+This year’s speakers, representing ministers ordained in 1968 and 1993, will be the Reverends Olav Nieuwejaar (50-year class) and Kathleen Rolenz (25-year class).

 There is a lot going on in the UUMA.
-Join us for our annual meeting when we will hear about new initiatives, approve our budget, elect new leaders and celebrate those who have served.
-Stand with your Colleagues and be part of UUMA History.
-While we hope ALL of our members can join us in Columbus we are excited to offer “official” off-site voting and participation for the first time this year.
+Join us for our annual meeting when we will hear about new initiatives, approve our budget, elect new leaders, and celebrate those who have served.
+Gather with your Colleagues and be part of UUMA History.